Harry KaneEnglish Footballer

-Harry Kane is an English footballer who currently plays for Premier League club Tottenham Hotspur.
+Harry Kane is an English footballer who plays as a forward for Premier League club Tottenham Hotspur.

 • Date of birth: 28 July 1993